alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 across the two fronts.
 Doing so favors the player with more units, since in the abscence of any micro, the person with more stuff wins.

-Alright, so let's bring this back to AlphaStar.
-The current implementation does include APM limits, defined in three stages.
-GET LIMITS.
 You can think of this as matching average pro APM, medium-load pro APM, and burst pro APM.